Are you looking for the best Google Fonts that you can use on your blog? We have listed the top fonts in this article.

 The font Lekton looks like the aged writing on a yellowed telegraph.
 Its lettering is similar to that of a typewriter and the words are spaced with distinctive gaps between each other.

 The words are slender and precise.
-Can be used beautifully if you want to put abstract phrases, poetry or text in vertical columns.
+It can be used beautifully if you want to put abstract phrases, poetry or text in vertical columns.

 - Slender and telegraphic

 If a sophisticated fairy tale had to be written, this is the font that would be used.